Muintir Eolais: Heritage (1908 to present)

 Parts of Caisleán Seóin at Lough Scur collapsed circa 1908, but repairs were undertaken by a heritage preservation society.
 Today, ruins of "Mag Raghnaill" Castles exist at both Lough Scur and Lough Rynn; neither are preserved as heritage sites.

 After southern Ireland regained independence in 1922, the English county administrative structure was retained.
 The Muintir Eolais remained largely forgotten.
 In 1980 Leitrim County Council approved a design of Arms for County Leitrim that included the lion of O'Rourke (north Leitrim, and Carrigallen baronies), but excluded the Muintir Eolais (Mohill, and Leitrim baronies).

 The townland of Corryolus (Irish: Coraidh Eolais, "Weir of Eolus"), lying on the junction of the Shannon and Boyle river's, directly north of Carrick on Shannon, obtained its name from "Eolus" from whom the 'Muintir Eolais' are directly descended.
 In the remote mountainous Cuilcagh-Anierin uplands, the oligotrophic lake named "Lough Munter Eolas" marks a borderline between west Cavan and south Leitrim.

 A well established traditional fiddle group, trained by a Fr.
-Quinn since 1966, adopted the name "Ceolus" preserving his name, and they play music garnered from local manuscripts going back almost two hundred years.
+Quinn since 1966, adopted the name Ceolus preserving his name, and they play music garnered from local manuscripts going back almost two hundred years.

-The fictional land of "Clan Eolais" populated by "Eolaisans" and Sylphs, appears in the "Solas2" role playing game.
+The fictional land of "Clan Eolais" populated by "Eolaisans" and Sylphs, appears in the Solas 2 role playing game.